ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

    The volume is now mounted and accessible on the host.

 7. Verify whether MPIO is configured correctly by listing the devices.
-If it's configured correct, only two NETAPP devices show up.
+If the configuration is correct, only two NETAPP devices show up.

    ```
    # multipath -l